At Which Stage of Impairment Is It Legal to Drive?

 - Encourage responsible behavior – Knowing the legal consequences motivates people to stay within safe limits.

-That said, the line between “legal” and “illegal” is not always a simple number.
+Still, the line between “legal” and “illegal” is not always a simple number.
 It is shaped by scientific research, cultural attitudes, and the practicalities of enforcement.
-Below we break down the most common criteria used worldwide and explain how they translate into the stage of impairment that is still considered legal Surprisingly effective..
+Below we break down the most common criteria used worldwide and explain how they translate into the stage of impairment that is still considered legal But it adds up..

 1. Blood‑Alcohol Concentration (BAC) – The Primary Legal Benchmark